Indian Milkweed Plants for Monarch Butterfly Gardens

 Woollypod milkweed, a herbaceous perennial, thrives in arid/semi-arid areas.
 It grows about 1-3′ tall, with a 1′ spread, in USDA zones 5-9; some references say that the range is tighter, zones 6-8.
 Even though it is a perennial, this milkweed will likely produce flowers in the first year.
 Flowers appear from May-Oct and are white-cream-pinkish and full of nectar.
 The flowers give way to seed pods that are large and woolly.

-The long, oval, rippled leaves are a pretty mint green color.
+I love these soft, fuzzy leaves that are long, oval, rippled, and a pretty mint green color.
 These plants make quite an impression when grouped together in a garden.

 Starting Indian Milkweed Seeds

-Indian Milkweed is a very easy, pretty and useful milkweed for Western United States Butterfly Gardens!
+Indian Milkweed is a very easy, pretty and useful milkweed especially for Western United States Butterfly Gardens!